U.S. flag

 Table representation of structured data

 Description These data will appear in [1].
-The abstract for that paper is given below:This paper presents an in situ S-parameter calibration technique using on-chip superconducting transmission lines at 4 K. The method uses coplanar waveguide (CPW) models based on various impedance states of niobium (Nb), which has zero dc resistance below 9 K and a monotonically increasing resistance from 10 K to room temperature.
-These impedance states are accessed by heating the 4 K stage of a cryostat and injecting up to 185 mA of current into the line and are used to solve for the unknowns in an 8-term error model using a least-squares analysis.
-We demonstrate this calibration method using Nb CPWs with and without embedded Josephson junctions (JJs), achieving S-parameter calibrations with self-consistency better than 0.1 dB from dc to 3 GHz.[1]
-Thomas, J. N., Hoffmann, J., Flowers-Jacobs, N. E., Fox, A. E., Johnson-Wilke, R. L., Dresselhaus, P. D., & Benz, S. P., "Cryogenic On-chip In Situ S-parameter Calibration using Superconducting Coplanar Waveguides" submitted to the IEEE Transactions on Microwave Theory and Techniques Journal which if accepted will be published and available on IEEE website at a later date.
+The abstract for that paper is given below:This paper presents a new multi-impedance-state line (MISL) in situ scattering parameter (S-parameter) calibration technique using on-chip superconducting transmission lines at 4 K that enables cryogenic calibration in a fixed signal path without the need for cryogenic switches or a cryogenic probe station.
+The method uses coplanar waveguide (CPW) models based on various impedance states of niobium (Nb), which has zero dc resistance below 9 K and a monotonically increasing resistance from 10 K to room temperature.
+The different impedance states are accessed by heating the 4 K stage of a cryostat and injecting up to 245 mA of current into the line.
+Using these states, we solve for the unknowns in an 8-term error model through a least-squares analysis.
+We first validate the MISL calibration technique by comparing it with short-open-load-reciprocal (SOLR) calibrated measurements in a cryogenic probe station, finding transmission agreement within 0.2 dB and uncertainty overlap for nearly all frequencies up to 26.5 GHz.
+We then apply the method to calibrate Nb CPWs with and without embedded Josephson junctions (JJs), using a fixed wire bonded connection, and without the use of cryogenic switches or movable probes.
+Strong agreement with the CPW models is demonstrated, with uncertainty overlap and differences below 0.1 dB up to 4.6 GHz without JJs and up to 2.4 GHz with JJs; resonances cause interruptions beyond these frequencies.[1]
+Thomas, J. N., Hoffmann, J., Flowers-Jacobs, N. E., Fox, A. E., Jungwirth, N. R., Johnson-Wilke, R. L., Dresselhaus, P. D., & Benz, S. P., "Cryogenic On-chip In Situ S-parameter Calibration Using Superconducting Coplanar Waveguides" submitted to the IEEE Transactions on Microwave Theory and Techniques Journal which if accepted will be published and available on IEEE website at a later date.

 Publisher Name National Institute of Standards and Technology